Department of City Planning

 Core courses (15 credit hours)

-Five core courses are required of all students in the program.
+Seven core courses are required of all students in the program.
 These provide foundations for understanding both the theory and practice of planning.
 Combined with the studios, these address many of the competencies required for professional certification by the Professional Standards Board.

 Option courses (6 credit hours)

 All students are required to take two courses out of a roster of options.
 This allows each individual to tailor their curriculum to more closely fit their own personal and professional interests.
 Currently, these courses are: